axiomhq/axiom-loki-multiplexer/README.md

 Feel free to submit PRs or to fill issues.
 Every kind of help is appreciated.

-Before committing, `make` should run without any issues
+Before committing, `make` should run without any issues.

 Kindly check our [Contributing](Contributing.md) guide on how to propose bugfixes and improvements, and submitting pull requests to the project.